Mohammad-Adnan-Shakil/Mohammad-Adnan-Shakil/README.md

 Second-year CSE student at Presidency University, Bengaluru.

 I build backend-first systems where the architecture is a deliberate decision, not a default.
-My flagship project, **DeltaBox**, runs a React frontend with a Groq-powered AI assistant, backed by a Java Spring Boot API that orchestrates a Python ML layer via subprocess execution — JWT + RBAC security built from scratch, no framework defaults.
+My flagship project, **DeltaBox**, is a full-stack F1 intelligence platform I architected and built independently — Spring Boot backend, React frontend with a Groq-powered "Delta Analyst" AI assistant, and a multi-model ML engine (XGBoost + Random Forest) orchestrated via Java↔Python subprocess execution, with JWT + RBAC built from scratch.

 I work fast, ship aggressively, and care about clean architecture.